>

 The tree stands next to the church of St. John The Baptist.
 The church is built in the 15th century and without a doubt, it is an old building – but the church was built when the yew was already a giant tree!

 Long ago the trunk of the tree became hollow and then the giant trunk fragmented.
 Now Ashbrittle yew looks like a group of several trees consisting of a central, hollowed stem (circumference – 4.9 m) with 6 other stems.
-The girth of the whole tree now is assessed to be 11.58 m.
+The girth of the whole group of tree stems at the ground level (where is the minimal circumference) is 12.17 m (October 2015).
 The tree has an enormous canopy.

 Legends